xdmushui/partner-center-sdk/develop/activate-sandbox-subscription-azure-marketplace-products.md

 Use the following steps to activate a subscription for commercial marketplace SaaS products:

-1. Get an interface to the subscription operations available.
+1. Make an interface to the subscription operations available.
 You must identify the customer and specify the subscription identifier of the trial subscription.

     ``` csharp
     var subscriptionOperations = partnerOperations.Customers.ById(customerId).Subscriptions.ById(subscriptionId);

-2. Activate the subscription using the Activate operation.
+2. Activate the subscription using the **Activate** operation.

     ``` csharp
     var subscriptionActivationResult = subscriptionOperations.Activate();